-Credit facilities used by the Group companies bear interest at variable rates.
-Interest rates depend, to a significant degree, on many factors, including the monetary policy of central banks, national and international economic and political conditions, as well as other factors beyond the Group's control.
-Changes in interest rates may increase Group companies' borrowing costs under the financial liabilities and thus affect the Group's profitability.
-Any need to hedge interest rate risk is considered on a case-bycase basis.
+Credit facilities used by the Group largely bear interest at variable rates.
+The Group companies also enter into fixed-rate credit facility agreements.
+Interest rates depend, to a significant degree, on many factors, including the monetary policy of central banks, national and international economic and political conditions, as well as other factors outside the Group's control.
+Changes in interest rates may increase the Group's borrowing costs under the financial liabilities and thus affect the Group's profitability.
+Any need to hedge interest rate risk is considered by the Group on a case-by-case basis.
+In order to mitigate the interest rate risk, the Group companies enter into Interest Rate Swap transactions with their financing banks.
+Changes in interest rates may have a material adverse effect on the financial position and results of the Group.